Suryakiranrao/NotesApp/README.md

 * Bootstrap
 * Jquery

-The Online Notes App has benn created with all the following features:<br\>
+The Online Notes App has benn created with all the following features:<br/>

-1.Secure Sign up system with email validation using modern encryption methods.<br\>
+1.Secure Sign up system with email validation using modern encryption methods.<br/>

-2.Advance Login system using:<br\>
+2.Advance Login system using:<br/>

  i)Remember me functionality:This enables the user to avoid entering login details,<br/> When they come back to the site if they closed the browser without Logging out.<br/>
    It is built using advanced encryption methods.<br/>